-Pelosi rips up Trump speech.
+Pelosi shreds Trump’s speech.
 Right there on the podium.

 From the start, the event was awkward because the history between those two was so icy.
 They had not spoken since October, when Pelosi pointed at Trump over a White House conference table, suggested that Russia controls him and walked out.

 Now, Trump was returning to the very chamber where he was impeached, standing before the same Democrats who have called him unfit for office and sought to oust him.
 He stepped to the podium and handed navy blue folders containing his speech to Pelosi and Vice President Mike Pence.
-Photos from that moment show that Trump mistakenly handed Pence’s copy to Pelosi.
+Photos show that Trump mistakenly handed Pence’s copy to Pelosi.
 The outside reads in gold letters: “The President of the Senate of the United States.”
 That’s Pence’s title.

 At that moment, Pelosi extended a hand.
 Trump did not acknowledge it, instead turning around to begin his speech.

-Note: This story has been corrected to show Limbaugh was given the Medal of Freedom, not the Medal of Honor.